 “It was me, Mike and Stana, and that was it.
 We shot for 12 days, and the whole point was to capture this really intense intimacy between the two characters.”

 Most of the team’s hotels and meals were comped by their contacts and friends; their only expenses were food and a few taxis, but Mark and Michael Polish don’t consider that part of the budget since those charges would have been incurred if they took a vacation instead.

-Michael Polish said that their hotels and some meals were comped; they shot and edited with equipment they already owned; and they don’t consider the few grand worth of meals, taxis and the like to be part of an actual budget.
+Michael Polish said that their hotels and some meals were comped; they shot and edited with the equipment they already owned; and they don’t consider the few grand worths of meals, taxis and the like to be part of an actual budget.

 “There was not one dime that came out of our pocket specifically for this movie — besides the food we ate, but we had to eat, anyway.”

 Now what makes the filmmaking story really interesting is the film made of $500,000 through self-distribution.
 Yup, that’s right.
 How might you ask?

 Michael Polish was extremely smart for casting Stana Katic not only for her amazing beauty and talent but she also had a huge fan base from her hit ABC television show Castle.
 At Michael Polish’s request, Stana tweeted out to her over 67,000 twitter followers that the film was available on iTunes and word spread very quickly.